-If teachers cannot submit attendance in MiSiS, attendance should be recorded on a printed Five Column Roster report, adding the names of any students not listed, and crossing out the names of any withdrawn students; the report must be signed and dated.
-If attendance is not submitted in MiSiS by the teacher on the same instructional day, the paper record must be retained in the office for five years.
+If teachers cannot submit attendance in MiSiS, attendance should be recorded on a printed Five Column Roster report, for more information, refer to 11.1 TAKING ATTENDANCE DURING LOSS OF CONNECTIVITY.
+If attendance is not submitted in MiSiS by the teacher on the same instructional day, the paper record must be retained in the office for five school years.
 In addition, school administrators must ensure that substitute teachers have access to the Five Column Rosters, MiSiS, and any other tools that might be necessary to submit attendance as required.
-Refer to the MiSiS Resources and Job Aid, Manage Educator Absences and Substitute Slips.
+Refer to the MiSiS Job Aid, Manage Educator Absences and Substitute Slips.